Lo-Wongo/node-chat/README.md

 ### Summary

-In this step, we will hook up our controller to your app in `server/index.js`.
+In this step, we will hook up our controller to our app in `server/index.js`.

 ### Instructions